 Mary Stewart dba Goin’ To Pot Orchids & repotting Srv has grown plants for fifty five years orchids for thirty one.
 Landscape design in her thirties, interior design in her forties.
 GTPO offers hands on classes, seminars, work shops, staging for parties, private truck shows on orchids and house plants throughout the Midwest.
 Her passion for plants and life are well known, enjoy a lively informative class, learn how to grow successfully.

-Naturalist, wildlife photographer and writer Stan is the originator of the popular state specific field guides such as Birds of WI Field Guide, Wildflowers of WI and Trees of WI.
-Stan has authored more than 130 field guides, nature appreciation books and wildlife audio CD's.
-Stan is also a well-known columnist and radio personality.
-He is a member of the North American Nature Photography Association and Canon Professional Services.
+Naturalist, wildlife photographer and writer Stan Tekiela is the originator of the popular state-specific field guides such as Birds of (state name) Field Guide, Wildflowers of (state name), and Trees of (state name).
+Over the past three decades Stan has authored more than 130 field guides, nature appreciation books and wildlife audio CDs for nearly every state in the nation, presenting many species of birds, mammals, reptiles and amphibians, trees, wildflowers and cacti.